About Birchwood LodgeIn the middle of it all, in Sister Bay

 The History of The Birchwood Lodge Starts with the Koessl Farm

-The Sister Bay Historical Society has generously provided the Birchwood Lodge with information about the Koessl farm.
+The Sister Bay Historical Society has generously provided the Birchwood Lodge with information about the Koessl farmon which the lodge was developed in 2001.
 You may want to view historic displays of the Koessl farm at The Corner of the Past Museum (Highway 57 and Country Lane Road).
 Please view our photos below.

 Photo above circa 1920s.
 There was no electrical service at this time at the Koessl farm.
 Notice the pig barn to the right of the silo and the small window in its eaves.
 The chickens are near the water trough which is accessible from both sides of the fence.
 Fencing around the entire property kept the animals from roaming.